Avatar Drag & Drop

 What better way to showcase a drag & drop interaction than by pairing it with something you love?
-This single slide interaction utilizes drag/drop, a score variable, LOTS of layers and triggers, and lets the learner have fun along the way!
-Even more fun if you're an ATLA fan!
+This 1-slide interaction utilizes drag/drop, a score variable, LOTS of layers and triggers, and lets the learner have fun along the way!
+More fun if you're an ATLA fan!

 Another common interaction I see a lot are tabbed interactions.
 So I asked myself, "What do I LOVE that lends itself to something like this?"
 And with a little brainstorming, I found a good match to go along with my five tabs.
 Another great learning experience!

-This was inspired by an eLearning Heroes challenge.
-In essence, I wanted to create animations that revealed layers of the timeline.
+Inspired by an eLearning Heroes challenge.
+I wanted to create animations that revealed layers of the timeline.
 It was tricky for sure!
 The hardest part was having the other buttons revert back to normal states and not remain selected.
-But I learned a lot by doing this one.
+I learned a lot by doing this one.

 Part of the CSUB Tip of the Week series.
 This is a quick screencast created from what was once a document showing faculty how to implement Class Climate into their Canvas courses for easy student feedback.